 I think it's just how I'm put together–in a musical way.
 I'm glad I can use my talents for something as grand as singing songs that realign us to reality.
 I write church songs (I'm a member of a church in Atlanta, Georgia).
-And, as long as it feels like I'm contributing and helping out, and as long as I can say things out of life experiences, then I'm to keep recording, touring, singing, and so on.
-When you're part of a church community, you want to chip in, be useful, and aid your endeavors together as a community of believers.
+And, as long as it feels like I'm contributing and helping out, and as long as I can say things out of life experiences, then I'm going to keep recording, touring, and singing.
+When you're part of a church community, you want to chip in and be useful.
+You want to work with others, as a community of believers.

 Earlier this year you released your song "Good God Almighty," and it immediately became a hit.
 What's the story behind the song?

 I had a song idea for the phrase, "good God almighty."
 And, with a phrase like that, the song has to be a little rowdy.
 When I wrote the song, we were in the thick of lockdown.
 But, I wanted the message to be clear: no matter what comes, if it's beauty, on the mountaintop, or if it's bleak and feels like the wilderness, God is still God.
 He's still on the throne.
 He's still good.
 He's in control.
 To sing this declaration of truth during the pandemic and beyond is what we need.
 That's what I needed.
 I need to be singing His declaration of truth in these difficult moments.